Lorp/samsa/docs/SamsaFont-reference.md

 ### `.axisIndices ( tag )`

-Returns an array containing the axis indicies for this axis tag
+Returns an array containing the axis indices for this axis tag

 **Parameters:**